It’s a question I often see asked in many Facebook groups and forums.

 4. Don’t force your customers into creating an account

-According to a study by eConsultancy, 25% of visitors will abandon their shopping cart if they are forced to create an account.
+According to research, 24% of visitors will abandon their shopping cart if they are forced to create an account.

 Forcing customers to create an account before they order can really hurt your conversion rate.